How to Write a Journal: Step 2

 In the beginning as you start writing, don't panic if you don't know what to write.
 When you are learning how to write a journal, it's perfectly acceptable to write whatever comes to your mind.
-Although what you are writing may seem boring and somewhat like a general list of events, keep writing.
-Gradual change in your writing skills is sure to happen as you continue.
+Although what you are writing may seem boring and somewhat like ageneral list of events, keep writing.
+Gradual change in your writing skills are sure to happen as you continue.

 It's hard to believe that we are capable of believing the lies we tell ourselves or adopt the negative beliefs and statements of others but it's true.
 It's these negative thoughts that cause us emotional distress and keep us stuck from moving forward in certain areas of our lives.